aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/insert-text-into-a-cell/_index.md

     }

-    // If there is not a cell with the specified column name, insert one.
+    // If there is no cell with the specified column name, insert one.

     if (row.Elements<Cell>().Where(c => c.CellReference.Value == columnName + rowIndex).Count() > 0)